AssertionError¶

 what is different?

-The difference between my expectations and reality (what happens when the program runs), gives me a clue about what to change to make them match.
+The difference between my expectations and reality (what happens when the program runs), tells me what to change to make them match.

 I open a terminal to run makePythonTdd.sh with